 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
-At Carrington College, Phoenix North, this rate is 42 to 1, which is high when compared to the national average of 15 to 1.
+At Carrington College, Phoenix North, this rate is 38 to 1, which is high when compared to the national average of 15 to 1.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Carrington College, Phoenix North is 64%.
+The full-time faculty percentage at Carrington College, Phoenix North is 54%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 475 undergraduates at Carrington College, Phoenix with 401 being full-time and 74 being part-time.
+During the 2017-2018 academic year, there were 986 full-time undergraduates at Carrington College, Phoenix.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|